proofdock/chaos-middleware-python/src/contrib-flask/README.md

 ## Project description

-This project is part of the Proofdock Chaos Engineering Platform that helps you to write, run, store and analyze chaos experiments in your Azure DevOps environment.
+This project is part of Proofdock's [**Chaos Platform**][proofdock] that supports you to **attack your service application with turbulent and unexpected conditions** in order to improve its resiliency.

 For more information visit our official [website][proofdock] or [documentation][proofdock_docs].
 Feel free to ask for support for this package on [GitHub][proofdock_support].